Oliver Harvey (labor organizer): Duke University

 After a brief stint running his own restaurant, Harvey in 1951 began working as a janitor at Duke University, where he soon began advocating for better wages and treatment of housekeeping staff.
 In 1956 he made headlines when he and fellow Duke employee Beatrice Noore disobeyed a bus driver's orders to give up their seats to white students and in 1960, he participated in a sit-in with North Carolina College (now North Carolina Central University) students at Rose's downtown department store in Durham.
 Harvey also met with Martin Luther King Jr. during King's 1964 visit to Duke University.

 In 1965, Harvey initiated the formation of the Duke University Employees Benevolent Society; after searching for a national union with which to affiliate, the DUEBS eventually chose the American Federation of State, County, and Municipal Employees, becoming the Local 77 chapter.
 That year, the DUEBS delivered a petition to Duke President Douglas Knight demanding wage increases and benefits for the Duke housekeeping staff, issues remaining prominent in Duke University politics throughout the 1960s.

 In the early 1970s, Harvey was promoted to a supervisory position at Duke.
 After he retired, he volunteered as an organizer for Duke University Medical Center; in 1978, he took a job with the AFSCME as a labor organizer, also in the DUMC.
 Eventually he asked to be taken off the AFSCME payroll.

+Personal life

+Harvey married Louise Sanders.
+He had one son and two daughters, A. D., Thelma, and Elizabeth.
+He died on May 2, 1987, aged 80, at his Alston Avenue home in Durham.